Trump casts doubt on June summit with Kim

 "We believe there is a 99.9% chance the North Korea-US summit will be held as scheduled," Chung Eui-yong, Moon's national security adviser, told reporters on the flight from Seoul to Washington.
 "But we're just preparing for many different possibilities."

-The two leaders were set to meet in the Oval Office at noon before joining a larger working lunch with aides.
+The two leaders met in the Oval Office at noon before joining a larger working lunch with aides.
 There was no joint news conference on the schedule, and Moon was only expected to be at the White House for roughly two hours.

-He was expected to meet with some of Trump's aides earlier in the day, however, as questions about the administration's approach to the summit continue to mount.
+He did meet with some of Trump's aides earlier in the day, however, as questions about the administration's approach to the summit continue to mount.

 National security adviser John Bolton, who has been outspoken in his hawkish views toward North Korea, drew Pyongyang's ire when he suggested Trump use a so-called "Libya model" to rid the country of its nuclear weapons.
 The US brokered a deal with Libyan leader Moammar Gadhafi in 2003 to abandon his nuclear weapons, but he was overthrown and killed in 2011.